shakfu/py-js/source/projects/pktpy/README.md

 # PocketPy Max External

-This is an experiment to use [pocketpy](https://github.com/blueloveTH/pocketpy), a C++17 header-only Python interpreter for game engines, in a Max external.
+This is an experiment to use [pocketpy](https://github.com/blueloveTH/pocketpy), a nifty C++17 header-only Python interpreter for game engines, in a Max external.

 ## Notes

-This is a very cool early stage project to create an embedding-friendly self-contained python implementation for game engines.
+[pocketpy](https://github.com/blueloveTH/pocketpy) is a very cool early stage project to create an embedding-friendly self-contained python implementation for game engines.

 A lot of language compatibility has been implemented but not a lot of infrastructure support (module coverage, user module support) yet.

-So far `pocketpy` project offers preliminary support for the following modules:
+So far it offers preliminary support for the following modules:

 - bisect
 - c (custom module for c-level access)